dotnet/docs/docs/visual-basic/reference/vb6-support.md

 > [!NOTE]
-> &#42;  VB6 runtime support is limited by the OS support lifecycle.
+> &#42;  VB6 runtime support is limited by the Windows support lifecycle.
 For example, if the target OS is in Extended support, VB6 cannot have a higher level of support than Extended support.
+The [Windows support lifecycle fact sheet](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet) contains additional lifecycle information about previous and current Windows versions.

 ## Visual Basic 6.0 runtime usage inside VBA and Office